Louisville, Kentucky: Pronunciation

 All three are generally considered acceptable; the Louisville Visitor Center says that only the rare /ˈluːɪsvɪl/ LOO-iss-vil is completely unacceptable (though it is the correct pronunciation for the names of several minor cities with that name).
 There are also acceptable hybrid ways of saying the name, such as /ˈluːəvɪl/ LOO-ə-vil, a mixture of the first and second pronunciations.

-The dominant local pronunciation, the LOO-ə-vəl pronunciation is widely practiced and accepted.
-Some even refer to it as the "only" correct way to pronounce the name of the city.
-LOO-ee-vil, while respecting the proper pronunciation of the name of the French king who gave Louisville its name, is significantly less common among locals.
+The LOO-ə-vəl and LUUV-əl are common local pronunciations.
+LOO-ee-vil, while respecting the proper pronunciation of the name of the French king who gave Louisville its name, is significantly less common among locals, though some locals do use this pronunciation.
 It is, however, frequently used by those not from the area.
 In 2001, local journalist and historian George H. Yater noted that older natives tended toward the second pronunciation, and that both the first and second pronunciations were used equally in local radio and television broadcasting; however, new personalities were taught that the first one was "correct".

-LUUV-əl is a less common, particularly rural way of saying the name.
-While it is considered acceptable, it is not as widely heard as the others.